|

 Examples of good passwords: 17Abby23, UpAnDdOwN 1nter3net!

-Of course, the examples of good passwords are not good passwords any more, because they appear here.
+Of course, these examples of good passwords are no longer good passwords, because they appear here.

 Both account names and passwords are case sensitive, which means that upper and lower case letters are considered distinct.